geotrev/undernet/undernet.wiki/Buttons.md

 ### Custom Button Types

 In the `$button-types` map, you can find some pre-made button types, like primary, secondary, and tertiary buttons.
-Like with `$button-sizes`, you can add custom CSS in the various states (.e.g, `hover`).
+Each button type accepts custom CSS for the given states.

 ```html
 <button class=“primary”>Primary Button</button>